-According to David L. Anderson (1997), he identified that for a manufacturing company to achieve an effective supply chain, it should follow certain seven principles which are fundamental in the supply chain management processes;

-Segment customers based on the service needs of distinct groups and adopt the supply chain to serve these segments profitably.
+David (2012) identified that for a company to achieve an effective supply chain, it should follow certain seven principles which are fundamental in the supply chain management processes; Segment customers based on the service needs of distinct groups and adopt the supply chain to serve these segments profitably.
 Segmentation has traditionally grouped customers by industry product or trade channel and then taken a one-size fits all approach to serving them, averaging costs and profitability within and across segments.
 The typical result, as one manager admits "we don't fully understand the relative value customers place on our service offerings" but segmenting customers by their particular needs equips a company to develop a portfolio of services tailored to various segments, surveys, interviews and industry research have been the traditional tools for defining key segmentation criteria.